 What is Pool Foam?

 Foaming shows a pool’s health—or the lack thereof.
 Looking at your pool, you’ll know the difference between bubbles and foam intuitively because something just won’t look right with pool foam.
 It’ll be thick and remain on the surface while bubbles don’t do that.

 Foam shows up on the surface of a pool when the water is “thick.”
 A few different factors can cause this “thickness” of the pool water—some human-made, some purely from a chemical imbalance.
 We’ll go over all the different causes of pool foam and how to combat them.

 How is Pool Foam Different from Air Bubbles?

 Bubbles occur naturally, or at least they appear underwater and get pushed up to the surface when jets are running.
 So how can you tell whether you are dealing with foam or bubbles?
 Foam can appear in patches or even a thick layer when jets aren’t running and stays floating on the surface.

 This is where “thickness” plays a role as well.
 Bubbles are light and airy with little surface tension.
 On the other hand, foam is thick, dense, and does not pop as easily as bubbles because it’s a buildup of different organic materials and not air.

 To be clear, bubbles aren’t that great, either.
 Read my article on why you have air bubbles in your pool for more.

 What Causes Pool Foam?

 Pool foam isn’t inherently dangerous or unsafe.
 In fact, it can be perfectly safe to swim in a pool with foam as long as your chemicals are correctly balanced.
-However, we still recommend getting rid of the foam as soon as you can so you have crystal clear, not “thick,” water.
+However, I still recommend getting rid of the foam as soon as you can so you have crystal clear, not “thick,” water.